rocky-linux/documentation/docs/guides/apache-sites-enabled.md

 ## Introduction

-Rocky Linux has many ways for you to set up a web site.
+Rocky Linux has many ways for you to set up a website.
 This is just one method, using Apache, and is designed for use as a multi-site setup on a single server.
 While this method is designed for multi-site servers, it can also act as a base configuration for a single site server as well.

-History fact: This server setup appears to have started with Debian-based systems, but it is perfectly adaptable to any Linux OS running Apache.
+Historical fact: This server setup appears to have started with Debian-based systems, but it is perfectly adaptable to any Linux OS running Apache.

 ## Install Apache
-You'll likely need other packages for your web site.
+You'll likely need other packages for your website.
 For instance, a version of PHP will almost certainly be required, and maybe a database or other package will be needed as well.
 Installing PHP along with httpd will get you the latest version of both from the Rocky Linux repositories.

 Just remember that you may need modules as well, like perhaps php-bcmath or php-mysqlind.
 Your web application specifications should detail what is needed.
 These can be installed at any time.
 For now, we will install httpd and PHP, as those are almost a forgone conclusion: